The Norwegian Sickness Absence Clinic (NSAC) is a publicly funded specialist outpatient

 specific topics.
 To reduce the number of questions posed to each patient, the baseline

-of factor loading or similar, meaning that if a problem on a specific topic such as neck pain
+terms of factor loading or similar, meaning that if a problem on a specific topic such as

-is not indicated, the patient will not be presented with the Neck Disability Index
+neck pain is not indicated, the patient will not be presented with the Neck Disability

-questionnaire.
-The patient questionnaires will be filled out electronically at before first
+Index questionnaire.
+The patient questionnaires will be filled out electronically at

-treatment and at 6- and 12 months after first treatment.
-In addition, before treatments,
+before first treatment and at 6- and 12 months after first treatment.
+In addition, before

-baseline indicated a high score, and thus includes more relevant information to the
+the patient at baseline indicated a high score, and thus includes more relevant

-in research, as the effect of the treatment is as of date unknown.
-Hence, receiving treatment
+participate in research, as the effect of the treatment is as of date unknown.
+Hence,

-at the NSAC is not necessarily superior to other available health services.
-Other available
+receiving treatment at the NSAC is not necessarily superior to other available health

-health services that may be utilized by patients serving in the control groups include
+services.
+Other available health services that may be utilized by patients serving in the

-mono-disciplinary treatment by physiotherapists, psychologists, general practitioners, gyms,
+control groups include mono-disciplinary treatment by physiotherapists, psychologists,